benbastiann/SIT215-Project/README.md

 - Cart Pole problem (will be solved in (will be solved with "Random Search solution" and "Q-learning" solution)
 - Mountain Car problem (will be solved in 2 different RL methods: "Q-learning" and "TD-learning")

+All the testing method and comparison is demonstrated in the JupiterNotebook files

 ## My presentation of RL, all the mentioned problems and methods applied explanation (with code and efficiency comparison:
 https://youtu.be/kruxPuKM-DE